ryanquek22/react-gh-pages/README.md

 - [Added CSS template for styling](https://codepen.io/3psy0n/pen/LYpajmX)
 - [Deployment on GitHub Pages](https://github.com/gitname/react-gh-pages)

+Issues

+- The text is all in white and cannot be seen
+  - Fixed by adding style to each of the elements that were not showing up, would prefer an alternative
+- The images are unable to be loaded

 Next Steps

 - Styling and formatting of each Section